Things To Do Before Leaving For Travel Nursing Job Image

 9. Check the sump pump

-10. Let the police know you’ll be out if more than 30 days
+10. Let the police know you’ll be away if its’ for more than 30 days

 11. Sprinkle baking soda in toilets and sink drains